The stack browser is the main starting point for using Map Manager. The stack browser provides an interface to load and browse folders of .tif stacks.

 Browsing loaded data

-- Double click a stack in the list on the right to open a stack window.
+- Double click a stack to open a stack window.

 Unload Folder.
 Unload the folder and all its stacks.